 - Let your emotions override your logic during the divorce.
-It’s easy to get caught up in your own head and what your feeling during this process, but in order to remain healthy and stable for yourself and your children, you must be able to be objective.
+It’s easy to get caught up in your head and what your feeling during this process, but to remain healthy and stable for yourself and your children, you must be able to be objective.

 - Rehash reasons for getting a divorce.
 Both you and your STBE know why the divorce is happening – reopening old wounds can only cause further harm.